Github|...

 Bash

-spky cloud env import .env
+spky env import .env

 Supports standard .env format — one KEY=value per line, comments with #, and quoted values.